-No British Christmas is complete without a classic Christmas cake.
-My Christmas cake recipe may look complicated but is actually easy if you assemble and weigh all the ingredients and line the cake tin before you start.
-The rest is straightforward.
+No British holiday is complete without a classic Christmas cake.
+Though this recipe may look complicated, it's actually quite approachable if you assemble and weigh all the ingredients and line the cake tin before you start.

-A Christmas cake can be made two months before Christmas for it to mature and to be fed at regular intervals with brandy.
-If you are making it later, don't worry, it will still taste good.
+The cake can be made at least two months before Christmas for it to mature and to be fed with brandy earlier if you'd like.
+If you are making it later, don't worry—it will still taste delicious.

 - Pinch salt

 - 8 ounces golden raisins/sultanas

 - 4 ounces mixed candied peel (finely chopped)

 - 3 tablespoons brandy (plus more for feeding)

 02 of 08